tiagolr/dconsole/README.md

 DC.beginProfile("SampleName");
 DC.endProfile("SampleName");
 ```
-Now toggling the profiler with **SHIFT + TAB** it shows real-time statistics that are updated everytime the sample finishes. <br />
+Now toggling the profiler with **SHIFT + TAB** shows real-time statistics that are updated according to refresh rate. <br />

 ![profiler](http://i1148.photobucket.com/albums/o562/ProG4mr/profiler_zps30be5bb6.jpg "profiler")
 The screenshot shows the profiler using multiple nested samples, idents are used to vizualize the samples hierarchy.<br />